DataCanvasIO/YLearn/README.md

 ![Concepts in YLearn](./fig/structure_ylearn.png)

-There are three main concepts in YLearn corresponding to the causal inference pipeline.
+There are 5 main concepts in YLearn corresponding to the causal inference pipeline.

 1. *Causal Discovery*.
 Discovering the causal relationships in the observational data.